Beef salpicado, pumpkin soup, chocolate moist. #lunch #noms #food

 Down the hall to the restroom, you’ll see a whole wall filled with public displays of affection for Yabu.

 If you haven’t tried this place, you really should.
 We’ve brought about a dozen of our friends and family members here and they’ve since come back lots of times on their own.
 If you like katsu, you’re going to love Yabu.

 Sparks flew—literally, when we had our pre-Valentines dinner at Torch Restaurant in Greenhills.
 The dinner comprised of a sumptuous four-course meal for two, exclusively offered just for February 14th.
-The owner, Mike Chua, invited us for a taste.

 This cozy setting for two was waiting for us when we arrived, after which we were asked to choose our dishes.

 The menu definitely made us smile—it was as if Mike had known us since forever!
 The choices were actually some of our favorites, as friends and family would attest.
 Then again, who doesn’t love steak or salmon or mushroom soup or chocolate?

 Pepperoni Panizza for the amuse bouche.
 The term literally means “amuse the mouth” in French.
 It’s kind of like an appetizer, except it’s more like the way in which a chef greets the diners—by presenting them with a small bite before the actual meal begins.
 This panizza did more than amuse our mouths or greet us a warm welcome; each bite was a combination of comfort-food pizza and fancy-dining hors d’œuvre.

 Whether at home or eating out, we love to start our meals with soup, usually cream of mushroom or pumpkin.
 We were delighted by the Wild Mushroom Bisque with White Truffle Oil.
 It tasted exquisite, every sip bursting with tangy creaminess.
 It was a tad filling to the tummy though, so that we had to ease up a bit to leave room for the main course.